aliuosio/ai/README.md

 - **webui**: This is the Web UI component of the project.
 It is available on port 3000 of the host and depends on the Ollama service.
 - **ollama**: This is the Ollama service, which is required by the webui.
-- **fabric**: This is the Fabric service, which depends on the Ollama service.
-It is used for managing Obsidian files and is configured to run indefinitely.

 ## Setup